issues2000.org

 Howard Dean on Families & Children

-Click here for 3 full quotes on Families & Children OR other candidates on Families & Children OR background on Families & Children.
+Click here for 3 full quotes on Families & Children OR other political leaders on Families & Children.

 • Think long-term to benefit our children.
 (Nov 2002)